 Male high school students who use cannabis appear to have more problems, such as family-related disputes and school-related issues, than females, suggesting that other factors may be at play regarding the use of cannabis products in males and females.

 Long-term cannabis abusers often have lower levels of achievement, higher levels of unemployment, and a greater rate of co-occurring mental health diagnoses.
-This figure is consistent over males and females; however, males tend to have higher rates of other co-occurring substance use disorders than females who are diagnosed with a cannabis use disorder as an adult.
+This figure is consistent over males and females; however, males tend to have higher rates of other co-occurring substance use disorders than females who are diagnosed with cannabis use disorder as an adult.

 Women may be more susceptible to the reinforcing effects of stimulants.
 Studies suggest that high levels of estrogen may increase their sensitivity.

 APA groups the abuse of all stimulants in one category, but it does differentiate prevalence rates between cocaine abuse and non-cocaine-related stimulant abuse.
 The prevalence of stimulant use disorders for stimulants other than cocaine is about 0.2 percent for both men and women.
-The prevalence of stimulant use disorders (amphetamine type) in women between ages 12 and 17 is slightly higher than it is for men (0.3 percent for females compared to 0.1 percent for males).
+The prevalence of stimulant use disorders (amphetamine-type) in women between ages 12 and 17 is slightly higher than it is for men (0.3 percent for females compared to 0.1 percent for males).
 This may reflect greater use of these drugs by young women in an attempt to lose weight.

-The prevalence of stimulant use disorder as a result cocaine use is estimated to be 0.4 percent among males and 0.1 percent among females.
+The prevalence of stimulant use disorder as a result of cocaine use is estimated to be 0.4 percent among males and 0.1 percent among females.
 The highest prevalence of this diagnosis in men occurs among those 18 to 29 years old.

-Again, women may be more vulnerable to the reinforcing effect of stimulant drugs.
+Again, women may be more vulnerable to the reinforcing effects of stimulant drugs.
 For drugs like methamphetamine, women appear more likely to use the drug to cope with fatigue, while men look for its psychoactive effects.

-Abuse of opioids has taken centerstage in the United States due to the opioid epidemic.
+Abuse of opioids has taken center stage in the United States due to the opioid epidemic.
 Opioids are powerful central nervous system depressant medications that comprise a large group of illicit drugs and prescription medications.

 However, females who use heroin are more likely to begin their use of the drug at a younger age, are less likely to inject it, and are more likely to be influenced by romantic or sexual partners to use heroin.
-Some research suggests that women may be more likely to use prescription opioids without a prescription that men.
+Some research suggests that women may be more likely to use prescription opioids without a prescription than men.